irinadel/Db2whc/load_onprem.md

 ## Migrating Table Structure

+The Lift application may accept obsolete TLS protocol in SSL handshake if the server it is connecting to does not support TLS version 1.2.
+To ensure TLS 1.0 and TLS 1.1 will not be in use during communication, edit `liftMain` file adding in lines 115 and 118 `-Djdk.tls.client.protocols=TLSv1.2 -Dhttps.protocols=TLSv1.2` to Java™ invocation as specified [here](https://www.ibm.com/support/pages/how-do-i-change-default-ssltls-protocol-my-java™-application-will-use).
+{: important}

 Migrate your table structure by using the following lift ddl command example, which extracts the Data Definition Language (DDL) from the source database and applies it to the target database:

 ```